rycolab/website/content/authors/alexandra/_index.md

 - Current
 - Teaching Assistants AFLT S25
 - Teaching Assistants AFLT S26
+- ESSLLI 2026 Lecturers
 ---

-Alexandra is a first-year PhD student at ETH Zürich, supervised by Ryan.
+Alexandra is a PhD student at ETH Zürich, supervised by Ryan.
 Prior to her PhD, she did a bachelor’s degree in Software Engineering at The University of Sheffield, United Kingdom, and her master's degree in Data Science at ETH Zürich.
-She is currently working on formalisms for mildly context-sensitive languages.
+She is currently working on language generation in the limit and transformer succinctness.

 Native Language: Romanian.